guilhermessj/DevGames/README.md

 # DevGames
-In this repo there will be my gaming platform for developers that i will be building. i will be learning how to code from this project.
+In this repo there will be my gaming platform for developers that i will be building. i will be learning how to code from this project!